 When was the last time you were asked to be creative, to come up with something unique?
 Girl Scouts are often asked this question throughout their day at school and even in their troop meetings.
 Creativity is the bridge between the arts and the sciences.
 Girls Scouts Carolinas Peaks to Piedmont is going full STEAM ahead this year as we are adding the arts into our programming.
 We are applying the arts while incorporating music, visual art, drama and dance, into activities that already has the art components.
 Our goal is to have every Girl Scout explore different paths of STEAM every year while challenging her to further her future in a STEAM career.

 S – SEEK

 “Science is boring!
 Or STEM reminds me of nerdy, lab-coat-wearing, geeky goggles/glasses MAN holding a beaker!”

 Not in the eyes of Girl Scouts, especially GSCP2P girls!
-SEEK out the opportunities to have fun while participating in hands-on STEM activities!
-Whether girls are discovering how a car’s engine runs, becoming math whizzes or learning about careers in STEM fields, SEEK ways you can challenge yourself through these activities.
+SEEK out the opportunities to have fun while participating in hands-on STEAM activities!
+Whether girls are discovering how a car’s engine runs, becoming math whizzes or learning about careers in STEAM fields, SEEK ways you can challenge yourself through these activities.
 STEAM is incorporated in your Girl Scout Journeys and The Girl’s Guide to Girl Scouting books.